This white chicken chili recipe is easy to make and perfect for the cold winter days ahead!

 Chili is probably one of my favorite meals to make (and to eat!).
 Especially a white chicken chili.
-When you need a little change-up in your meal routine, or you’re having guests for dinner but don’t want to stress over a labor-intensive meal, this recipe should be your go-to!
+If you want to add something new to your weekly meal planning, but don’t want to stress over a labor-intensive meal, this recipe is the one to try!

 This is the BEST chili alternative to your traditional beef, kidney bean, and chili powder recipe.
-But it still tastes incredible AND it’s super easy to make.
+It still tastes incredible AND it’s super easy to make.
 That’s a combination you really just can’t beat.

 So, today, I’m sharing my all-time favorite White Chicken Chili recipe.
 My husband and I have loved this recipe for years and it’s a go-to recipe when we have guests.
 (I hope we can get back to dinner parties soon!)
 During the winter season, I make this recipe a lot.
 It’s the perfect warm meal to eat after a busy week day or on a chill weekend.

 White Chicken Chili Recipe

 Not only is this recipe packed with protein, but it’s also super flavorful.
 The best part is that it can be easily altered to accommodate any food preferences or diet.
 And if you offer a variety of topping choices, guests can make their chili exactly how they like it.
 This White Chicken Chili is hearty, flavorful and a great alternative to the traditional beef chili, with a green chile and chicken twist.